yuan-yh/food_delivery_backend/README.md

 - Controller: Handles HTTP requests, receives parameters from the frontend, invokes the Service layer for business logic processing, and returns results to the frontend.

+- Handler: Stores handler classes, which are used to handle specific business logic or exceptions.

+- Interceptor: Stores interceptor classes to execute certain logic before or after processing a request (such as permission verification, logging, etc.).

 - Service: Implements core business logic, such as data processing and business rule validation.

 - Mapper: Interfaces or implementations for interacting with the database, typically using ORM frameworks like MyBatis or JPA.

+- SkyApplication.java：The entry point for the Spring Boot application.